BYU-Idaho values suggestions and ideas that can improve the university.

 You may waive Student Health Plan coverage if you are covered in the Rexburg area by your parent's insurance or by a group insurance plan provided by your employer or your spouse's employer.
-Fill out the Student Insurance Waiver and submit it to the Student Health Center.
+Fill out the Student Health Plan Waiver and submit it to the Student Health Center.

 Deseret Mutual will assign you a unique ID number.
 This Deseret Mutual ID is your policy number.
-Contact Deseret Mutual if you don't receive an insurance card with your ID number.
+Contact Deseret Mutual if you don't receive an health plan card with your ID number.

 A pre-existing condition is an injury or illness for which you received medical advice, diagnosis, care, or treatment, or recommended by, a licensed medical provider within six months before your coverage began.